prakadesh/100-days-of-cybersecurity/README.md

 - DAY 44: learned on endpoint analysis from apisec
 - DAY 45: not feeling well after travelling
 - DAY 46: started course Play It Safe: Manage Security Risk
+- DAY 47:continue of day 46 ans some concept in cryptography

 We'll be updating this list as we go along with the challenge.